When and where: A return of baseball FAQ

 What is the salary structure?

-Players will be at full pro rate, which means they’ll get 37 percent of their full season salary.
+Players will be at full pro rata, which means they’ll get 37 percent of their full season salary.

 How many players will each team have?